Tobacco 21: New York City

 In November 2013, New York City enacted legislation that raised the age to purchase tobacco products to 21, and also set a minimum price of $10.50 per pack of cigarettes, among other provisions.
 The law went into effect on May 18, 2014.

 The bill came with significant penalties for those who do not comply with the law.
 Failure to post required signage can result in fines of up to $500.
 Sales of cigarettes, other tobacco products or electronic cigarettes to people under age 21 can result in New York City fines of up to $1,000 for the first violation and any other violation found that same day, and up to $2,000 for the second violation and any subsequent violation within three years.
 A second violation may result in revocation of the cigarette retail dealer license.
 New York State may impose additional fines and penalties for sales of these products to people under age 18.

 Boston

 In December 2015, Boston followed New York City by passing an ordinance to raise the tobacco sales age to 21.
 Boston's Tobacco 21 law went into effect on February 15, 2016.

 Chicago

 In March 2016, Chicago passed its Tobacco 21 ordinance.
 The law went into effect on July 1, 2016.

 Kansas City

 Kansas City approved its Tobacco 21 bill on November 19, 2015 and quickly put it into effect a week later on November 26.

+Springfield, Missouri

+Springfield, Missouri approved the local Tobacco 21 bill on July 15, 2019, which went into effect the next day.